gluster/distaf/docs/HOWTO.md

 * Each of the test case should have a decorator `@testcase` with the test case name.
 * Each test case should have its metadata, namely the volume type it can run on, the possible mount protocols with which it can be run and if fresh setup is required to run that test.
 The next section will explain a bit more about these metadata.
 * A test case can be a class or a simple function.
-    * If test case is a function, it is considered standlaone.
+    * If test case is a function, it is considered standalone.
 That is, the test case should take care of starting glusterd, creating volume, cleaning up the volume after the test etc. The framework itself will not be doing anything to assist the test case function.
     * If the test case is a class it should have at least three methods.
         1. `setup` - To setup part of test case.
 Like volume create maybe.
         2. `run` - This contains the test case steps.
 This part does all the validations and verifications.